Super-Protocol/docs/docs/fundamentals/offers.md

 - A record on the blockchain containing the parameters that govern how to order the offer.
 - A physical confidential computing device connected to Super Protocol.

-To balance the load and set better prices for the users, the compute provider can divide the resources of the physical machine into smaller parts—configuration [slots and options](/fundamentals/slots#configuration).
+To balance the load and set better prices for the users, the compute provider can divide the resources of the physical machine into smaller parts—<a id="configuration"><span className="dashed-underline">configuration slots and options</span></a>.

 ### Solution and data